aacl2023-srw/aacl2023-srw.github.io/faq.md

 permalink: /faq
 order : 1
 ---
+### Q: Can I submit my non-archival accepted paper in other venues?
+__A:__ Yes.

+### Q: Incase the student author is unable to attend due to university examinations, is it possible for the equally contributing other author to apply for the travel grant?
+__A:__ Yes.

+2. When would it be possible to know the status of the grant to look into applying for a visa, other planning?
+__A:__ We encourage to apply for visa soon and not to wait for the decision of travel grant.
+Visa application processes can take a long time.
+So start soon.

 ### Q: What are the guidelines for the Camera-ready version?
 __A:__ Camera ready FAQs are available [here](https://github.com/acl-org/acl-pub/blob/gh-pages/camera-ready-faq.md).